 IT Services continues to enhance our email gateway’s ability to detect and filter spam, and to protect members of the SFU community from malicious emails.
 If you receive any malicious emails, please do not reply, click on any links, or open any attachments.

-If you clicked on the link in either email, please
+If you clicked on the link in the email, please

 - contact your local IT support, and/or